 We think that one simple trick, like getting up an hour early or reading a specific book will allow us to bypass all the hard work we should do to accomplish our goals.

-But does that mean there aren’t systems we can follow, methods we can apply to help us achieve success?
+Still, does that mean that there aren’t systems we can follow, methods we can apply to help us achieve success?

 Not at all.

-In fact, these systems are exactly what propels us forward.
+In fact, these systems are exactly what propel us forward.

 Being truly successful means that you have to put in time, effort, and work.